 I think sometimes previous salon experience can be a hindrance.
 Starting fresh helps you not have a paradigm in your head that holds you back.
 Fantastic Sams gives you everything you need to be successful.
 You are the background support system for the business — you’re not the one doing the haircuts.

 I think it’s recession-resistant.
 Everybody needs haircuts.
 We offer family hair care at a mid-range price point.
 We are not going after the high-income folks, but I have stylists I’d put up against anybody — stylists who are very skilled and talented, as well as some who are young and whom we are developing.
 We offer a great value at a reasonable price.

 — Jerry Dalzell, Scottsdale, AZ

 Here in California we have a good brand.
 Fantastic Sams is known to be a full-service company that provides high-quality service at an affordable price.
 In terms of the experience, it’s like the difference between shopping at Walmart or Target and shopping at Macy’s.
 The difference in quality and style is clear, and the value proposition is totally different.
 We are more expensive than pure hair-cutting franchises, but we offer a much better cut — one that is comparable to a much more expensive salon.

 — Marilyn Tokatly, California

 Good operations make a big difference.
-I took over a salon in October that was struggling under a previous owner.
-I closed it for remodeling, re-opened it and within four months was at break-even.
-I think, on average, you should be able to do it in four to six months in a good location.
+I took over one salon that was struggling under a previous owner.
+I closed it for remodeling, re-opened it and I was quickly at break-even.
 One of the important things is to follow the model.
 Entrepreneurs tend to want to do it their own way — when I started, even though I said I wanted to follow a system, I often did my own thing.
 It slowed me down.
 My advice: Do what corporate tells you to do!